 Add black beans, ¼ cup water, and a pinch of salt.
-Bring to a boil and allow liquid to reduce by half, 2-4 minutes.
+Bring to a boil and cook until liquid is reduced by half, 2-4 minutes.

 Remove from burner.

 Make Corn Pico de Gallo and Finish Dish

 In bowl with corn, stir together tomato, 2 tsp. lime juice, minced jalapeño (to taste), remaining shallot (to taste), cilantro, ¼ tsp. salt, and a pinch of pepper.

 Plate dish as pictured on front of card, topping rice with black beans, plantains, and corn salsa.
 Garnish with jalapeño rounds (to taste) and squeeze lime wedges over to taste.
 Bon appétit!